olivercederborg/olivercederborg/README.md

 # Hi, I'm Oliver 👋

-I'm a self-taught designer and frontend developer, working as a full-time frontend developer at [Miinto](https://miinto.dk/).
+I'm a self-taught designer and frontend developer, working as a full-time frontend developer at [Miinto](https://miinto.dk/).<br/>
+In my free time I enjoy building custom keyboards, ricing my work environment and exploring new things to level up as a developer.

 😍 Tech I enjoy:
 - TypeScript